Sparsh16789/Hand-tracking-using-mediapipe/README.md

 # Hand Tracking and Landmark Detection using OpenCV and MediaPipe

 This project implements a real-time hand tracking and landmark detection system using OpenCV for video capture and MediaPipe for processing and drawing hand landmarks.
-The system detects hand gestures in a video stream and displays real-time coordinates for each hand landmark, along with the frame rate (FPS).
+The system detects hand gestures in a video stream and displays real-time coordinates for each hand landmark along with the frame rate (FPS).

 ## Features